 This course will be taught in a hybrid format.
 We will meet together formally during lecture time on Thursday only, and each section will meet for their labs as scheduled.
-Tuesday will be an optional question and answer time.
+Except for the first 3 weeks, Tuesday will be an optional question and answer time.

 Homework: Each week, students will get an online introduction to the material, be responsible for reading a section of the text, and taking online quizzes over the introduction and the text sections.
-All quizzes must be taken 1 minute before midnight on the Wednesday prior to the Thursday class meeting.
+All quizzes must be completed by 1 minute before midnight on the Wednesday prior to the Thursday class meeting.
 Note that they will not even be available after midnight.
 While there is no make-up for quizzes not taken by the deadline, your 3 lowest on-line quizzes will be dropped.

-Tuesday: Although there will be no formal meeting on Tuesdays, I will be in the classroom providing help with homework and labs.
+Tuesday: For the first 3 Tuesdays, I will be giving formal presentations on program writing.
+For subsequent weeks, there will be no formal meeting on Tuesdays, but I will be in the classroom providing help with homework and labs.

-Thursday meeting: Most Thursdays will begin with an in-class written quiz based on the homework just completed.
+Thursday meeting: Many Thursdays will begin with an in-class written quiz based on the homework just completed.
 There will also be a formal presentation of some of the more complex material and/or exercises to work on in class to improve understanding.
 Student versions of the lecture slides can be obtained from: canvas.pointloma.edu.
 All written exams will also take place during a Thursday session

-In class exams and quizzes: During the course of the semester, you will have 9-11 in-class written quizzes, 1 programming quiz, 1 programming exam and 1 written exam in addition to written and programming final exams.
+In class exams and quizzes: During the course of the semester, you will have several in-class written quizzes, 1 programming quiz, 1 programming exam and 1 written exam in addition to written and programming final exams.
 The programming exam and quiz will take place during your lab session.
 The schedule is as follows:

-Date Туре Time Covers % of grade Thursday weekly In-class quizzes 10 minutes each Homework 7 October 13 Programming quiz 25 minutes Labs to this point 3 October 27 Written Exam Entire period Chapters 1-6.4 10 October 27 Programming Exam 55 minutes Labs to this point 10
+Date Туре Time Covers % of grade Thursday often In-class quizzes 10 minutes each Homework 7 October 12 Programming quiz 25 minutes Labs to this point 3 October 26 Written Exam Entire period Chapters 1-6.4 10 October 26 Programming Exam 55 minutes Labs to this point 10

 If you know that you will be missing an exam for a school event, you must make arrangements to take the exam prior to it being administered to the class.
 If you miss an exam for any unexcused reason, you can expect to receive a 0 on that exam/quiz.
-Keep in mind that 2 of the lowest in-class quizzes will be dropped.
+Keep in mind that the lowest of the in-class quizzes will be dropped.
 You cannot drop the programming quiz.